 I always love to see the main church of a new city and the Roman Cathedral of Parma was quite pretty.
 Although I prefer Gothic churches over Roman churches, there is something to say for the bulky presence of the Parma Cathedral.
-Main feature and worth to see is the ceiling fresco by Correggio.
+The main feature and worth seeing is the ceiling fresco by Correggio.

 Baptistery of Parma

 The pink octagonal Baptistery of Parma is right next door to the Cathedral.
 Although I really enjoyed the baptisteries in Florence and Pisa, we decided to not enter the Parma baptistery.
 This was mainly due to the €8 entrance fee (for both baptistery and museum, the cathedral is free).